ArthurPNeves/AliceJourney/README.md

     - `totalEstimatedCost`: Sum of `costFromStart` and `estimatedCostToGoal`.
     - `parent`: A pointer to the previous node, allowing for path reconstruction.

-- **Open List**: A dynamic list storing nodes that are yet to be explored.
-The node with the lowest `totalEstimatedCost` is selected for exploration next.
+- **Open List**: A priority queue (min-heap) is used to store nodes that are yet to be explored, with the node having the lowest `totalEstimatedCost` given the highest priority.
+This ensures that the node with the best estimated path cost is selected for exploration next.

-- **Closed List**: A boolean array marking nodes as explored to prevent revisiting them, improving algorithm efficiency.
+- **Closed List**: A boolean array marking nodes as explored to prevent revisiting them, which helps to improve the efficiency by reducing redundant path explorations.

 ## Efficiency

 - **Time Complexity**: A* has a worst-case time complexity of \(O(b^d)\), where \(b\) is the branching factor and \(d\) is the depth of the shortest path.
-While efficient, performance decreases with large mazes and complex paths.
+While generally efficient, its performance can decrease with larger and more complex mazes due to the increased number of nodes in the open list.

-- **Memory Complexity**: A* stores all possible paths, leading to potentially high memory usage.
-This limits its applicability in very large search spaces due to RAM constraints.
+- **Memory Complexity**: A* stores all nodes in the open list, which can lead to high memory usage.
+This limits its scalability in very large mazes, as it requires more RAM to store potential paths.

 ## Heuristic